pytorch/captum/CONTRIBUTING.md

 # Contributing to Captum

-We want to make contributing to Captum is as easy and transparent as possible.
+We want to make contributing to Captum as easy and transparent as possible.

 ## Development installation